 - Employee Surveys: Surveys gather insights into how employees feel about their roles, workplace, and overall satisfaction.
 Anonymous surveys ensure honest feedback and help businesses pinpoint issues that may be affecting morale.

-- One-on-One Meetings: Personalized discussions with employees allow managers to address specific concerns and understand individual needs.
+- One on One Meetings: Personalized discussions with employees allow managers to address specific concerns and understand individual needs.
 These meetings build trust and open communication, showing employees their opinions are valued.

 - Productivity and Absenteeism Metrics: Tracking performance and attendance trends provide indirect insights into employee morale.
 High absenteeism or declining productivity often indicates low morale.